adlhancock/giganttic/README.md

 # giganttic

-A python gantt chart package, mostly using pandas and matplotlib patches
+This is a python gantt chart package, mostly using pandas and matplotlib patches